kivutar/rombundler/README.md

 You can download libretro cores from http://buildbot.libretro.com/nightly/ and place it in the same folder, as well as your ROM.
 (But make sure to comply to the core license).

 For Windows, the core need to be a `.DLL`, for OSX it needs to be a `.dylib`, and for Linux a `.so`.
 ROMBundler releases are for 64bit systems only for now.

+Place your ROM in the same folder.
+And set the ROM name in your config.ini.

 ROMBundler will read the ini file, load the emulator and the ROM and the game will start in full screen mode.